AnalyticsAutomated/analytics_automated/docs/the_Job_UI.rst

 The first thing to do is to define the details for each **Backend** your tasks will use.
 A backend is the location where a computational task is executed.
-In the basic configuration we started only one set of workers watching only the task queues for the LOCALHOST backend so for this example we'll only configure one LOCALHOST backend.
+In the most basic configuration you would start only one set of workers watching only the task queues for the LOCALHOST backend so for this example we'll only configure one LOCALHOST backend.

-In the admin interface click on the Backends option and then click on the "Add Backend" button.
-Fill out the form as per the screenshot below
+In the admin interface click on the Backends option.

 .. image:: backend_config.png

 **Name**: Gives your backend a useful memorable name

 **Server Type**: Tells A_A what kind of execution location this is.
   'localhost': executes the computation on the machine that the celery worker is running on
-   'GridEngine': uses python DRMAA to submit jobs to a Grid Engine head node running on the same machine the celery work is running on 'Rserver': This option is not currently supported
+  'GridEngine': uses python DRMAA to submit jobs to a Grid Engine head node running on the same machine the celery work is running on
+  'Rserver': This option is not currently supported

-**Path**: This is a location on a disk (or network drive) which the backend celery workers can write to and will be used to store temporary files which the tasks needs on execution
+**Root Path**: This is a location on a disk (or network drive) which the backend celery workers can write to and will be used to store temporary files which the tasks needs on execution